Join our mailing list to stay informed!

 • Debts incurred after the date of your Debt Agreement proposal.

-You may need to confirm with your creditor to see if they can still pursue you for:
+You may also need to confirm with your creditor if they can still pursue you for the following debts:

 • Debts you incur by fraud (Centrelink debts),